-Although this is old news, there is a serious buzz surrounding the implications of CBD oil in the UK, the reported an increase in cannabidiol users from 125000 to 250000 in the past 12 months.
+Although this is old news, there is a serious buzz surrounding the implications of CBD oil in the UK; they reported an increase in cannabidiol users from 125000 to 250000 in the past 12 months.

 Legal CBD oil and its medicinal status

 Furthermore, the article reports that the majority of this medicinal cannabis is exported to the US in the form of a pharmaceutical drug known as ‘Sativex’.
-Despite the government’s denial of the medicinal uses of cannabis, Sativex is supplied to the public legally under the notion that it can be used to treat muscle stiffness and spasms in multiple sclerosis.
+Despite the government’s denial of the therapeutic uses of marijuana, Sativex is supplied to the public legally under the notion that it can be used to treat muscle stiffness and spasms in multiple sclerosis.

-With regards to the intersection between the medicinal properties of cannabidiol and its legal status in the UK, you might be familiar with the stories of two boys suffering from severe epilepsy.
+With regards to the intersection between the medicinal properties of cannabidiol and its legal status in the UK, you might be familiar with the stories of two boys who have severe epilepsy.
 The government has denied the families of Alfie Dingley and Billy Caldwell permission to access the properties of the entire cannabis plant for treatment, and we believe it’s because of the following: